How to Tell If You're in the Friendzone (And Get Out)

 Is it okay to distance myself if it hurts to be friends?

-The friendzone means they like you as a friend, not a romantic partner.
-Signs include talking about other crushes, no flirting, and clear "I don't see you that way" energy.
-You can shoot your shot for clarity, stay friends only if you're not secretly hoping, or create distance to move on.
-Getting out usually means accepting their answer and choosing yourself.
+The friendzone usually means they like you as a friend, not a romantic partner.
+Signs include talking about other crushes, no flirting, and clear platonic boundaries.
+You can shoot your shot for clarity, stay friends only if you are not secretly hoping, or create distance to move on.
+Getting out most often means choosing yourself, and investing in people who meet you with mutual interest.